Parkinson’s disease dementia refers to the symptoms of Parkinson’s that impair thought processes, mental function, and memory.

 Comparison with other dementias

 Alzheimer’s dementia, for example, impairs memory and language.
-PD dementiam on the other hand, affects problem-solving, the speed at which thoughts occur, memory, and mood, alongside other important cognitive functions.
+PD dementia, conversely, affects problem-solving, the speed at which thoughts occur, memory, mood, and other critical cognitive functions.

-PD is idiopathic, meaning that a doctor does not know why a person has the condition.
-However, according to Johns Hopkins Medicine, early-onset Parkinson’s disease has links to genetic inheritance from a parent.
+PD is idiopathic, meaning a doctor does not know why a person has the condition.

 These risk factors include:

 - advanced age at the time of diagnosis